 His mother was Violet Catherine French Field.
-She married James Glasgow Acheson at St. Stephen’s Church, East Twickenham in 1917.
-They went back to India where he was serving with the Indian Civil Service in Agra.
+She married James Glasgow Acheson at the church of St. John the Baptist, Meerut (India) in 1917.
+He was serving with the Indian Civil Service in Agra and elsewhere.
 On December 3rd 1921, they arrived on the Castalia at Liverpool from Bombay with their three-year-old daughter and one year old son, James Glasgow Irwin Acheson.
 His father was knighted in 1945 on his retirement from the Indian Civil Service.

 His name is on the Runnymede Memorial Panel 5.

 NOTICE is hereby given that all persons having any claim against the estate of Pilot Officer James Glasgow Irwin Acheson late of Bircham Newton in the county of Norfolk who died on the 14th day of October 1940 are hereby required to send particulars thereof in writing to Lloyds Bank Limited Executor & Trustee Department the administrators of the estate of the said James Glasgow Irwin Acheson or to the undersigned, the Solicitors to the administrators, on or before the expiration of two calendar months from the date of the publication in which this notice appears, after which date the administrators will proceed to distribute the said estate, having regard only to the claims then notified.—

 MADDISON STIRLING HUMM and WILLETT,